DavidC-Works/DavidC-Works/README.md

 I'm building a foundation across computer science, electrical and computer engineering, and embedded systems with the long-term goal of working in research and development.
 My interest is in understanding how software, hardware, and systems fit together so I can design and build reliable, end-to-end solutions.

-GitHub is where I keep the projects that support that path — academic work from my CS degree or learning endeavors, engineering experiments, and embedded development.
-I organize things clearly so visitors can explore and evaluate (or contribute) my work based on the projects themselves.
+GitHub is where I keep the projects that support that path — academic endeavors, engineering experiments, and embedded development.
+I organize things clearly so visitors can explore and evaluate my work based on the projects themselves.

 ---